 Read the label on your choice of protein powder to determine the number of scoops you will need per serving.
 Some recommend one scoop while others recommend two scoops.

 Choose your mixing equipment.
 Plain shakes blend well with a spoon, fork or shaker cup.
-If you plan to add fruit, ice or other ingredients, however, you will need a blender.
+If you plan to add fruit, ice or other ingredients, however, you'll need a blender.

-Measure the liquid into a glass, bowl, shaker cup or blender container.
-Follow the instructions on the protein powder label--usually 6 to 8 oz per serving--or adjust the amount if you prefer a thicker or thinner shake.
+Measure the liquid into a glass, bowl, shaker cup or blender.
+Follow the instructions on the protein powder label — usually six to eight ounces per serving — or adjust the amount if you prefer a thicker or thinner shake.

 Stir quickly with a fork or spoon for a few seconds or, if using a shaker container, close the top and shake briskly.
 If using a blender, use the blend setting for a few seconds.